bomonike/azure-chatgbt/README.md

 <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1709424470/azure-chatgpt-arch-240302-1920x1080_mfqkrd.png"><img alt="azure-chatgpt-arch-240302-1920x1080.png" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1709424470/azure-chatgpt-arch-240302-1920x1080_mfqkrd.png"></a>

+1. This README was written for technical people: Administrators, Platform Engineers, Developers.
+1. The steps below show how to customize our GitHub, which provides a template to quickly create your own.
+1. Bicep, Terraform, Shell scripts, and Helm in our GitHub repo automate the creation of resources in Azure.
+1. Values for variables which can be customized are defined in a <strong>terraform.tfvars</strong> file

+1. Before running the automation, <strong>pre-requisites</strong> include defining domain names, requesting OpenAI, storing secrets in Akeyless and Key Vault, etc.

+1. Terraform (and Bicep when it's available) are scanned so that security vulnerabilities can be identified before resources are created.
+1. Application code is Dockerized as containers into Azure Container Registry (ACR).
+1. Application containers are loaded by the Kubernetes <strong>kub-system</strong> running within a PodSubnet.
+1. AKS runs within an API Server subnet.
+1. The IaC creates all resources within a <strong>virtual_network</strong>, aka VNet.
+1. Developers and Administrators reach servers using a public IP via a Bastion Host (jumpbox) VM created dynamically.
+1. For better security, a VM Subnet holds a virtual machine    - `vm_enabled`: a boleean value that specifies whether deploying or not a jumpbox in the same virtual network of the AKS cluster.

-1. At the center is a Q&A chatbot (like a "Magic 8 ball" from the 1970s) and a doc query app.
+1. When the sample apps are loaded -- the sample Q&A chatbot (like a "Magic 8 ball" from the 1970s) and a doc query app.
+1. The app is used by customers, so we have a registered domain name with a public IP address.
+1. For scalability, we have a load balancer in front of a firewall reaching an NGINX Ingress Controller cluster.
 1. Their GUI is generated using Chainlit that looks like OpenAI's ChatGPT web GUI.
 1. The apps are intelligent because they recognize English language, enabled by API calls to the OpenAI LLM ChatGPT, but augmented by private custom data (using LangChain to reference vectors in a ChromaDB vector store).
-1. Client apps are reached via a public IP behind a public load balancer to an NGINX Ingress Controller.

 1. The custom vector store is updated in real-time when Eventstreams to a Microsoft Fabric KQL database trigger alerts from a Reflex within Data Activator.
 1. Automated responses include the creation and calendar invite to a new meeting based on lookups of participant availability in Microsoft Graph, orchestrated by Power Automate.